 When it comes to work, time is practically as important as the currency of your paycheck, and opportunity cost proves this: The more time you spend boggled down by administrative tasks associated with paper such as walking to the fax machine, printer, and filing cabinets, the less you are paid for the expertise defining your role, and this detracts from your value to your organization no matter how talented you or your employees are.

 The more time you have at work to do what matters, the more wisely you can use it.
-Although many view paper-related interruptions at work as ‘part of their jobs,’ it needn’t be that way with the right technology, and this mindset—in large part—is what keeps workers partaking in the oppression of their professional lives.
-Relying on an electronic document management system to overcome these inefficiencies can literally change the trajectory of professionals’ lives, and the companies for which these employees work.
+Although many view paper-related interruptions at work as ‘part of their jobs,’ it needn’t be that way with the right DMS technology, and this mindset—in large part—is what keeps workers partaking in the oppression of their professional lives.
+Relying on an electronic document management system to overcome these inefficiencies can literally change the trajectory of professionals’ lives, and the businesses for which these employees work.
 Document disarray is the number 1 cause of organizational chaos, and without the means to manage, optimize, and orchestrate information, there will be little if any means for organizations to receive the information assurance they need in today’s era of digital transformation.

 From a security and convenience standpoint, this is important for workers in small healthcare clinics, whose IT managers must utilize the document management system to keep sensitive information secure when employees store office-related information on their own mobile devices, and from anywhere there is an internet connection.
 In the accounting industry, DMS’s Mac compatibility and mobile applications provide the responsiveness that CPAs’ clients demand now more than ever, and the same is true of the finance and insurance industries – particularly as financial advisers and insurance agents spend more time traveling and meeting clients at their location of choice.